elgregus/skyhawk/documentation/wiegandService.md

 Wiegand Service
 ============

-The wiegand Service is used read the wiegand port on the device (on the Mezz).
-You may only read this port.
-All configuration is handled by the server.
+The wiegand Service is used to read the wiegand port on the Mezz of the device.
+This port is read only and all configuration is handled by the server.

 The methods described and the example below will make direct use of gRPC calls.